Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

 A maximum-likelihood fit to the $\Km\pip\pip$ mass distribution of the selected candidates is performed, where the $\Dp$ signal is parameterised by an Hypatia function~\cite{MartinezSantos:2013ltf} and the background by an exponential function.
-The fit results in 3.1M $\Bbar\to D^{+}\mu^{-}\neumb X$ candidates is used to define weights in the \sPlot technique~\cite{Pivk:2004ty}, such that background where the $\Km\pip\pip$ combination does not originate from a \Dp meson is subtracted in the determination of the signal yield.
+The resulting yields of $\Bbar\to D^{+}\mu^{-}\neumb X$ and background are 3.1M and 150K, respectively.
+The fit also determines per-event signal weights via the \sPlot technique~\cite{Pivk:2004ty} that are used in the subsequent fit to the kinematic fit variables, \El, \qsq and \msqmiss, to subtract background where the $\Km\pip\pip$ combination does not originate from a \Dp meson.

 Residual contributions of backgrounds with misidentified hadrons, such as \mbox{$\Ds\to\Kp\Km\pip$}, with a kaon misidentified as a pion, or \mbox{$\Lc\to p \Km\pip$} decays, with a proton misidentified as a pion, are cross-checked by computing the charm-hadron mass under the relevant mass hypotheses and validating that no visible signals are seen.